 Apprenticeships are not just for school leavers and young people; there is no upper age limit and if you’re over 16, living in England and not in full-time education, then you’re eligible to become an apprentice.
 Adult apprenticeships help to improve the quality and range of opportunities available to you within your career, and you will always benefit from continuing to learn throughout your career journey.

-How can an adult apprenticeship help you?
+How could an adult apprenticeship help me?

 Have you been promoted into a new role that requires you to take on new responsibilities and exercise new skills and abilities?

 Perhaps you are currently working in a manual role that is difficult to continue due to ill health, or starting a new job that requires totally different skills and abilities.

 Wherever you are in your career, an apprenticeship could make a big difference for your future.

 An apprenticeship is an education